 - Whipping Cream – Regular or heavy will both work.
 Heavy whipping cream will hold it’s shape a little better over time.

 - Start some water boiling for your water bath.
-You will need enough to fill your roasting pan 1 1/2 to 2 inches.
+You’ll need enough to fill your roasting pan 1 1/2 to 2 inches.

-- Next, we’ll melt some white chocolate in the microwave for 30 seconds at a time, until smooth.
+- Next, melt some white chocolate in the microwave for 30 seconds at a time, until smooth.
 While that’s cooling, we’ll mix up some softened cream cheese, sugar and eggs.
-Then comes the good stuff: we add pumpkin puree, vanilla, nutmeg, cinnamon, and cloves.
-Lastly, we’ll mix in that white chocolate and pour the filling mixture onto the prepared crust.
+Then add pumpkin puree, vanilla, nutmeg, cinnamon, and cloves.
+Lastly, mix in that white chocolate and pour the filling mixture onto the prepared crust.

 - Next comes the water bath.
 Wrap the bottom of your springform pan in several layers of heavy duty foil to keep water out of your springform pan.
 Place your cheesecake in a roasting pan and place in preheated oven.
 Carefully fill the roasting pan with hot water, about half way up the sides of your cheesecake pan.